Main settings (kor-elf-shield.toml)

 Description Logging level:

-debug logs are for debugging and it is recommended not to select them in production.
+debug - Logs are for debugging and it is recommended not to select them in production.

 info - Detailed management of the lair.
 Records information about starting, stopping, etc.